50.003 - Frontend Development using React.js¶

 .
 To stop it, we press control-C in the terminal.

-As we are going to run both react server and express server simultanously, we need to run the react app in a different port.
+As we are going to run both react server and express server simultanously, we need to run the react app in a specific port, let's say 5000

 .